mnlipp/osgi-getting-started/ServiceComponent.md

  "required":"true"}
 ```

 There are two ways to add the additional build step for creating this file to the `bnd` packaging tool.
-If you want to use the dependency manager only in a single project, you can add a line
+If you want to use the dependency manager in a single project only, you can add a line

 ```
 -plugin: org.apache.felix.dm.annotation.plugin.bnd.AnnotationPlugin;\